Mental Health Facilities Amherst, MA

 Servicenet Op Behavioral Center Amherst Clinic

 Servicenet Op Behavioral Center Amherst Clinic is a mental health facility in Amherst, MA, located at 400 Amity Street, in the 1002 zip code.
 Servicenet Op Behavioral Center Amherst Clinic provides outpatient treatment.
-Servicenet Op Behavioral Center Amherst Clinic provides trauma therapy, integrated dual diagnosis disorder treatment and couples/family therapy to seniors 65 or older, adults and children / adolescents.
-Servicenet Op Behavioral Center Amherst Clinic also supports people with traumatic brain injury, people with trauma and people with PTSD.
+Servicenet Op Behavioral Center Amherst Clinic provides individual psychotherapy, cognitive behavioral therapy and couples/family therapy to adults, children / adolescents and seniors 65 or older.
+Servicenet Op Behavioral Center Amherst Clinic also supports people with PTSD, people with traumatic brain injury and people with trauma.
 Some other services available at Servicenet Op Behavioral Center Amherst Clinic include court-ordered outpatient treatment, suicide prevention services and family psychoeducation.

 Cutchins Program For Children/families - 8.7 miles from Amherst, MA

 Cutchins Program For Children/families is one of mental health facilities in Northampton, Massachusetts, located at 78 Pomeroy Terrace, 1060 zip code.
 Cutchins Program For Children/families provides outpatient treatment and residential treatment.
-Cutchins Program For Children/families provides dialectical behavior therapy, cognitive behavioral therapy and psychotropic medication to children / adolescents, adults and young adults.
-Cutchins Program For Children/families also supports children/adolescents with serious emotional disturbance, people with PTSD and LGBT.
-Additional services provided at Cutchins Program For Children/families include suicide prevention services, education services and case management.
+Cutchins Program For Children/families provides cognitive behavioral therapy, psychotropic medication and group therapy to young adults, children / adolescents and adults.
+Cutchins Program For Children/families also supports people with serious mental illness, LGBT and children/adolescents with serious emotional disturbance.
+Additional services provided at Cutchins Program For Children/families include vocational rehabilitation services, suicide prevention services and education services.

 Servicenet Op Behavioral Center Outpatient Clinic - 9.0 miles from Amherst, MA

-Servicenet Op Behavioral Center Outpatient Clinic is a mental health clinic in Northampton, MA, located at 50 Pleasant Street, 1060 zip code area.
-Servicenet Op Behavioral Center Outpatient Clinic provides outpatient treatment and telemedicine/telehealth.
-Servicenet Op Behavioral Center Outpatient Clinic offers cognitive behavioral therapy, group therapy and psychotropic medication to adults, young adults and children / adolescents.
-Servicenet Op Behavioral Center Outpatient Clinic also supports people requiring dual diagnosis treatment, people with traumatic brain injury and people with PTSD.
-Additional services offered at Servicenet Op Behavioral Center Outpatient Clinic include suicide prevention services, court-ordered outpatient treatment and family psychoeducation.
+Servicenet Op Behavioral Center Outpatient Clinic is a mental health treatment clinic in Northampton, Massachusetts, located at 50 Pleasant Street, in the 1060 zip code.
+Servicenet Op Behavioral Center Outpatient Clinic provides telemedicine/telehealth and outpatient treatment.
+Servicenet Op Behavioral Center Outpatient Clinic provides group therapy, trauma therapy and behavior modification to young adults, children / adolescents and seniors 65 or older.
+Servicenet Op Behavioral Center Outpatient Clinic also supports people with trauma, children/adolescents with serious emotional disturbance and people with traumatic brain injury.
+Additional services provided by Servicenet Op Behavioral Center Outpatient Clinic consist of suicide prevention services, court-ordered outpatient treatment and family psychoeducation.

 Cutchins Program For Children/families The Childrens Clinic - 9.1 miles from Amherst, MA

 Cutchins Program For Children/families The Childrens Clinic is a mental health facility in Northampton, MA, located at 17 Brewster Court, 1060 zip code area.
 Cutchins Program For Children/families The Childrens Clinic provides outpatient treatment.
-Cutchins Program For Children/families The Childrens Clinic provides dialectical behavior therapy, trauma therapy and couples/family therapy to young adults and children / adolescents.
-Cutchins Program For Children/families The Childrens Clinic also supports children/adolescents with serious emotional disturbance, people with trauma and people with PTSD.
+Cutchins Program For Children/families The Childrens Clinic provides trauma therapy, group therapy and individual psychotherapy to children / adolescents and young adults.
+Cutchins Program For Children/families The Childrens Clinic also supports people with trauma, children/adolescents with serious emotional disturbance and people with PTSD.
 Additional services offered by Cutchins Program For Children/families The Childrens Clinic consist of family psychoeducation.

 Cooley Dickinson Hospital Behavioral Health Unit - 9.9 miles from Amherst, MA

 Cooley Dickinson Hospital Behavioral Health Unit is a mental health treatment center in Northampton, Massachusetts, located at 30 Locust Street, part of the 1060 zip code.
 Cooley Dickinson Hospital Behavioral Health Unit provides hospital inpatient treatment.
-Cooley Dickinson Hospital Behavioral Health Unit also offers psychotropic medication, dialectical behavior therapy and individual psychotherapy to seniors 65 or older, adults and young adults.
-Cooley Dickinson Hospital Behavioral Health Unit also provides family psychoeducation, mentoring/peer support/consumer-run services and case management.
+Cooley Dickinson Hospital Behavioral Health Unit also offers integrated dual diagnosis disorder treatment, trauma therapy and psychotropic medication to young adults, adults and seniors 65 or older.
+Cooley Dickinson Hospital Behavioral Health Unit also provides mentoring/peer support/consumer-run services, case management and family psychoeducation.

 Va Central Western Massachusetts Healthcare System - 11.4 miles from Amherst, MA

 Va Central Western Massachusetts Healthcare System is a mental health clinic in Leeds, MA, located at 421 North Main Street, in the 1053 zip code.
-Va Central Western Massachusetts Healthcare System provides hospital inpatient treatment, telemedicine/telehealth and residential treatment.
-Va Central Western Massachusetts Healthcare System offers couples/family therapy, group therapy and psychotropic medication to young adults, seniors 65 or older and adults.
-Va Central Western Massachusetts Healthcare System also supports people requiring dual diagnosis treatment, veterans and people with traumatic brain injury.
-More services at Va Central Western Massachusetts Healthcare System include supported employment, mentoring/peer support/consumer-run services and suicide prevention services.
+Va Central Western Massachusetts Healthcare System provides hospital inpatient treatment, outpatient treatment and telemedicine/telehealth.
+Va Central Western Massachusetts Healthcare System offers individual psychotherapy, trauma therapy and psychotropic medication to adults, young adults and seniors 65 or older.
+Va Central Western Massachusetts Healthcare System also supports clients referred from the court/judicial system, veterans and people requiring dual diagnosis treatment.
+More services at Va Central Western Massachusetts Healthcare System include housing services, education services and supported employment.

 Chd Outpatient Behavioral Health Services Easthampton Counseling - 11.8 miles from Amherst, MA

 Chd Outpatient Behavioral Health Services Easthampton Counseling is a mental health center in Easthampton, Massachusetts, located at 179 Northampton Street, 1027 zip code.
 Chd Outpatient Behavioral Health Services Easthampton Counseling provides outpatient treatment.
-Chd Outpatient Behavioral Health Services Easthampton Counseling offers activity therapy, integrated dual diagnosis disorder treatment and trauma therapy to young adults, adults and children / adolescents.
+Chd Outpatient Behavioral Health Services Easthampton Counseling offers activity therapy, integrated dual diagnosis disorder treatment and trauma therapy to adults, young adults and children / adolescents.
 Chd Outpatient Behavioral Health Services Easthampton Counseling also supports people requiring dual diagnosis treatment and people with serious mental illness.
-More services available at Chd Outpatient Behavioral Health Services Easthampton Counseling include court-ordered outpatient treatment and family psychoeducation.
+More services available at Chd Outpatient Behavioral Health Services Easthampton Counseling include family psychoeducation and court-ordered outpatient treatment.

 Behavioral Health Network (bhn) City Clinic - 13.3 miles from Amherst, MA

 Behavioral Health Network bhn City Clinic is a mental health treatment center in Holyoke, MA, located at 235 Maple Street, 1040 zip code area.
 Behavioral Health Network bhn City Clinic provides telemedicine/telehealth and outpatient treatment.
-Behavioral Health Network bhn City Clinic offers trauma therapy, behavior modification and psychotropic medication to seniors 65 or older, adults and young adults.
-Behavioral Health Network bhn City Clinic also supports people with PTSD, people requiring dual diagnosis treatment and transitional age young adults.
+Behavioral Health Network bhn City Clinic offers integrated dual diagnosis disorder treatment, behavior modification and group therapy to children / adolescents, seniors 65 or older and young adults.
+Behavioral Health Network bhn City Clinic also supports people with PTSD, people requiring dual diagnosis treatment and people with serious mental illness.
 Additional services at Behavioral Health Network bhn City Clinic consist of integrated primary care services and case management.

 Chd Cbfs - 13.4 miles from Amherst, MA

 Chd Cbfs is a mental health clinic in Holyoke, Massachusetts, located at 494 Appleton Street, 1040.
-Chd Cbfs offers residential treatment and outpatient treatment.
-Chd Cbfs provides cognitive behavioral therapy, psychotropic medication and group therapy to seniors 65 or older, young adults and adults.
-Chd Cbfs also supports people with trauma, people with PTSD and seniors or older adults.
-Some other services provided by Chd Cbfs include supported employment, mentoring/peer support/consumer-run services and illness management and recovery.
+Chd Cbfs offers outpatient treatment and residential treatment.
+Chd Cbfs provides couples/family therapy, dialectical behavior therapy and group therapy to seniors 65 or older, young adults and adults.
+Chd Cbfs also supports transitional age young adults, people requiring dual diagnosis treatment and people with PTSD.
+Some other services provided by Chd Cbfs include chronic disease/illness management, court-ordered outpatient treatment and psychosocial rehabilitation services.

 River Valley Counseling Center Holyoke Clinic - 13.7 miles from Amherst, MA

 River Valley Counseling Center Holyoke Clinic is a mental health facility in Holyoke, MA, located at 303 Beech Street, in the 1040 zip code.
 River Valley Counseling Center Holyoke Clinic provides outpatient treatment.
-River Valley Counseling Center Holyoke Clinic provides dialectical behavior therapy, integrated dual diagnosis disorder treatment and couples/family therapy to children / adolescents, seniors 65 or older and young adults.
+River Valley Counseling Center Holyoke Clinic provides dialectical behavior therapy, individual psychotherapy and group therapy to seniors 65 or older, adults and children / adolescents.
 River Valley Counseling Center Holyoke Clinic also supports seniors or older adults.
-Some other services available at River Valley Counseling Center Holyoke Clinic include suicide prevention services, chronic disease/illness management and court-ordered outpatient treatment.
+Some other services available at River Valley Counseling Center Holyoke Clinic include illness management and recovery, intensive case management and case management.

 Behavioral Health Network (bhn) Valley Human Services - 13.9 miles from Amherst, MA

 Behavioral Health Network bhn Valley Human Services is one of mental health facilities in Ware, Massachusetts, located at 96 South Street, 1082 zip code.
 Behavioral Health Network bhn Valley Human Services provides outpatient treatment and telemedicine/telehealth.
-Behavioral Health Network bhn Valley Human Services provides cognitive behavioral therapy, psychotropic medication and group therapy to seniors 65 or older, young adults and children / adolescents.
-Behavioral Health Network bhn Valley Human Services also supports people with trauma, LGBT and people with serious mental illness.
-Additional services provided at Behavioral Health Network bhn Valley Human Services include court-ordered outpatient treatment, case management and family psychoeducation.
+Behavioral Health Network bhn Valley Human Services provides couples/family therapy, psychotropic medication and group therapy to adults, seniors 65 or older and young adults.
+Behavioral Health Network bhn Valley Human Services also supports LGBT, people with serious mental illness and people with trauma.
+Additional services provided at Behavioral Health Network bhn Valley Human Services include case management, court-ordered outpatient treatment and family psychoeducation.

 Holyoke Medical Center Inc Center For Behavioral Health - 14.2 miles from Amherst, MA

 Holyoke Medical Center Inc Center For Behavioral Health is a mental health clinic in Holyoke, MA, located at 575 Beech Street, 1040 zip code area.
-Holyoke Medical Center Inc Center For Behavioral Health provides outpatient treatment and partial hospitalization/day treatment.
-Holyoke Medical Center Inc Center For Behavioral Health offers group therapy, couples/family therapy and individual psychotherapy to seniors 65 or older, adults and young adults.
-Holyoke Medical Center Inc Center For Behavioral Health also supports people requiring dual diagnosis treatment and people with serious mental illness.
-Additional services offered at Holyoke Medical Center Inc Center For Behavioral Health include suicide prevention services, court-ordered outpatient treatment and case management.
+Holyoke Medical Center Inc Center For Behavioral Health provides partial hospitalization/day treatment and outpatient treatment.
+Holyoke Medical Center Inc Center For Behavioral Health offers group therapy, trauma therapy and individual psychotherapy to young adults, seniors 65 or older and adults.
+Holyoke Medical Center Inc Center For Behavioral Health also supports people with serious mental illness and people requiring dual diagnosis treatment.
+Additional services offered at Holyoke Medical Center Inc Center For Behavioral Health include suicide prevention services, court-ordered outpatient treatment and family psychoeducation.

 Frequently Asked Questions About Mental Health Treatment in Amherst, MA